edHelper.com

 By Cathy Pearl

 5 If you have a generator to use, follow the instructions carefully.
 Never run a generator in your house.
 You must run it outside.
 Many people die each year from running generators in or too close to their homes.
 Keep it as far away from your house as you can.
 Also, make sure you have carbon monoxide detectors in your house.
-They can save your life if this dangerous gas starts to get into your house.
+They can save your life if this dangerous gas gets into your house.

 Paragraphs 6 to 12: